SubasiMehmet/MySwiftEducation/016_String_Array.md

 > It add an item to end of the list

+## appending()

+> It add an item to end of the list but doesn't change the list.
+It returns a new list.

 ## insert(String:, at:)

 > It add an item to where you want.